electerious/Ackee/docs/Privacy Policy.md

 Although, we recommend to mention Ackee in your privacy policy.
 Let your visitors know that you're using a privacy friendly analytics tool which doesn't collect personal identifiable information.

-> ⚠️ Make sure to ask you users before activating the `detailed` mode of Ackee.
+> ⚠️ Make sure to ask your users before activating the `detailed` mode of Ackee.
 The detailed mode tracks more data and also includes data [we're considering as personal data](Anonymization.md#personal-data).
 In this case it's highly recommended to add Ackee to your privacy policy.

 ## HTML privacy policy example